Terms & Conditions

 - That it is not allowed to bring your own beverages during the festival.
 This applies to both alcohol and non-alcoholic beverages

-- Behavior that may result in a conviction for violence, fights, threats, sexual offenses, and vandalism is not acceptable.
+- Discrimination based on gender, race, religion, or sexual orientation, as well as behavior that may result in a conviction for violence, fights, threats, sexual offenses, and vandalism is not acceptable.
 COPENHELL is committed to ensuring that all guests have a safe and secure festival.
 Violation of this will result in banishment, cutting off of wristband, and possible blacklisting and reporting to the police

 PRESS AND ARTISTS